 In 2017, the Pink Lady partnered with Republic of Brown to raise funds for Planned Parenthood in the US, supporting women’s rights as Trump's administration took office.

-Some of the locations outside India where Pink Lady work was/is featured:
+Some of the locations where Pink Lady work was/is featured:

 Planned Parenthood fundraising (USA)